Namibia entry requirements for Serbia passport holders

 May be checked

 Serbian passport holders need a visa to enter Namibia in 2026.
-You must apply for a visa in advance at a Namibian embassy or consulate before you travel.
-There is no visa-on-arrival or e-visa option currently available for Serbian citizens.
+You can apply for an e-visa online through the official Namibian government portal, or at a Namibian embassy or consulate if you prefer in-person processing.
+There is no visa-on-arrival option for Serbian citizens, so you must obtain your visa before you travel.

 Entry requirements